Customer Service – Where Excellence Starts

-- How can it go from good to great?
+- How to go from good to excellent

-- What are the pitfalls that many people experience when trying to deliver customer service?
+- Pitfalls that employees experience when trying to deliver customer service

-- What techniques can be used to reduce customer service stress?
+- Techniques that can be used to reduce customer service stress.

 After attending this programme, delegates will understand:

-- What makes a good customer service experience.
+- Ensure good customer service experience every time.

-- Ability to use influencing skills to build long term relationships with key customers
+- The importance to build long-term relationships with key customers.

-- Enable your customers to become advocates for your business in person and on-line creating word of mouth advertising – the most effective and cheapest kind
+- Enable your customers to become advocates for your business in person and on-line creating word of mouth advertising.

 Who Should Attend?